-In the post-RPR survey, nearly half (45%) the responding doctors said they had already made changes to their practice because of their review and a further 14% intended to make changes (Figure 20).
+In the post-RPR survey, nearly half (43-47%) the responding doctors said they had already made changes to their practice because of their review and a further 12-16% intended to make changes (Figure 20).

 Figure 20.
-Proportion of participating doctors who said they had made changes, intended or did not intend to make changes (Post-RPR survey, n = 352).
+Proportion of participating doctors who said they had made changes, intended or did not intend to make changes (Post-RPR survey, first and second RPRs).

-The proportion of doctors who reported making changes in their practice following their review has varied over time and by practice type (Figure 21).
-Doctors working in general practice have been consistently more likely to make changes to their practice than doctors in other practice settings, although the gap is closing.
+The proportion of doctors who reported making changes to their practice following their review has varied over time and by practice type (Figure 21).

+Doctors working in general practice were consistently more likely to make changes to their practice than doctors in other practice settings, but this trend has diminished over the last year and a half.
+The last quarter demonstrates a decrease in the proportion of doctors who said they had made changes to their practice.
+The reasons are not clear and trends will continue to be tracked.

 Figure 21.
-Proportion of doctors who had made changes to practice in the post-RPR survey showing the calendar half year the post-RPR survey was completed (Post-RPR survey, total n = 350, working in general practice n = 205, not working in general practice n = 145)
+Proportion of doctors who had made changes to practice in the post-RPR survey showing the calendar half year the post-RPR survey was completed (Post-RPR survey, first and second RPRs, total n = 421, working in general practice n = 236, not working in general practice n = 185)

 Doctors who reported changes included those with mainly superior ratings (no RPR ratings below 7) as well as those with lower ratings (Figure 22).
 Those with more of the lower ratings were more likely to report making changes.
-The correlation post-RPR, results are reported for doctors who completed both the post-RPR and 12-month surveys (n = 133).

-between the number of ratings below seven and making changes to practice was significant (p < 0.05).
+The correlation between the number of ratings below seven and making changes to practice was significant (p < 0.05).

 Figure 22.
-Percent of participants who have made changes to their practice by the number of RPR ratings below superior (1-6 out of 9 over 13 RPR categories) (n = 336).
+Percent of participants who have made changes to their practice by the number of RPR ratings below superior (1-6 out of 9 over 13 RPR categories, first and second RPRs).

-The changes doctors said they made to their practice included changes to consultation management and style, patient care and administration (Table 12).
+The changes doctors said they made to their practice included changes to consultation management and style, patient care and administration (Table 13).
 The percentages in the table represent doctors who volunteered this information in response to an open-ended question about changes they had made.
+The distribution of changes made is similar for first and second RPR with slightly more doctors in their second RPR making changes to notes and record keeping.